-2. The Future of Computing Performance: Game Over or Next Level?
-Samuel H. Fuller and Lynette I. Millett, Editors; Committee on Sustaining Growth in Computing Performance; National Research Council, December 2010.
+References for some of the enrichment material: 1.
+The Future of Computing Performance: Game Over or Next Level?
+Samuel H. Fuller and Lynette I. Millett, Editors; Committee on Sustaining Growth in Computing Performance; National Research Council, 2011.

-3. U. Vishkin.
+2. U. Vishkin.
 Using simple abstraction to reinvent of computing for parallelism.
 Communications of the ACM 54,1 (January 2011), 75-85.